 When using a power mitre saw the blade engages instantly when switched on so be prepared for this.
 Make sure the blade guard is down at all times.

-If the item you are cutting is too long (or heavy) for you to handle safely, make sure you have a person to help or use roller support stands as shown in the image right.
+If the item you are cutting is too long (or heavy) for you to handle safely, make sure you have a person to help or use roller support stands as shown below

 Most new model power mitre saws come with a blade guard that retracts when the cutting arm is lowered into the cutting position.
 The material you are cutting can be clamped in position or held firmly in position, if in doubt clamp the item that is to be cut.
 Your fingers are very precious!